-Best time to visit Khajuraho is after monsoon from September to March when the temperature ranges from 10 to 30 Celsius.
-However, if you want to avoid crowds, see some pristine greenery and don't mind a fair drizzle then the monsoon months of July and August are also good.
+Best time to visit Orchha is after monsoon from September to March when the temperature ranges from 10 to 30 Celsius.
+However, if you want to see some pristine greenery then you can visit Orchha in the monsoon months of July and August as well.